WISDEM/WOMBAT/docs/source/API/index.md

 The WOMBAT framework relies on a set of base data classes powered by the attrs library and a series of simulation classes and methods to perform all the operations.

-To make a it easier for users, there is also a simulation interface provided.
+To make it easier for users, there is also a simulation interface provided.

 ## Package Hierarchy